singhshivam/Paper-Notes/README.md

 # Paper-Notes
-My personal notes from the papers I am reading.
+My personal notes on the papers I am reading.